azimut/cepl-travis/README.md

 ## Notes

+- Installed sdl2 from sources (does ubuntu has sdl2 somewhere)
-- Used `travis setup releases` to get key.
+- `travis setup releases` to get key.
-- Used `(deploy:define-library)` to not package gl from ubuntu
+- `(deploy:define-library)` to not package opengl from ubuntu

 ## License